-Prior to surgery, an Orange County eye surgeon will perform a comprehensive eye exam to determine the level of correction, if any, will be necessary after the clouded lens is removed, as well as to determine the presence of any risk factors or contraindications you might have to surgery.
+Prior to surgery, an Orange County eye surgeon will perform a comprehensive eye exam to determine the level of correction, if any, that will be necessary after the clouded lens is removed, as well as to determine the presence of any risk factors or contraindications you might have to surgery.

 The actual procedure time is between 15 and 30 minutes.
 The clouded lens is removed using a high-frequency ultrasound device that uses vibrational force to break up the clouded lens into smaller, extractable fragments.
 This process is called phacoemulsification, or “phaco” for short.
-Once the clouded lens has been removed, it is replaced with a synthetic intraocular lens, with specifics parameters based on the diagnostic results from the pre-operative eye exam.
+Once the clouded lens has been removed, it is replaced with a synthetic intraocular lens, with specific parameters based on the diagnostic results from the pre-operative eye exam.

 What is the recovery like for cataract surgery?